-- If a “reliable and accurate” indicator is for sale and there is no corresponding Expert Advisor, this is a big red flag.
+- This is a big red flag if a “reliable and accurate” indicator is for sale without a corresponding Expert Advisor.
 Since indicators cannot be backtested and only expert advisors can, why hide the ability to test this so-called “great indicator.”

 If you’re interested in trading the financial markets, you must know the potential pitfalls of using repainting indicators.
 While they can sometimes provide helpful information, more often than not, they end up causing more harm than good.
 It’s always best to err on caution and avoid them altogether if possible.